BlueBrain/BioExplorer/ARCHITECTURE.md

 ### Javascript SDK

-The Javascript SDK is collection of web apps and JavaScript packages for the C++ rendering service [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns).
+The Javascript SDK is collection of web apps and JavaScript packages for the C++ rendering service _BBBE_.

 ### Deflect